Playful-Interactive-Environments/hagenberg-gamejam.at/README.md

 Go to <http://rubyinstaller.org/>, download the latest installer for Ruby and run it.
 Also install the development kit so you can build native extensions.

+If you're using [Chocolatey](https://chocolatey.org/), run `choco install ruby` and `choco install ruby2.devkit`.

 ### Install all Gems with Bundler

-Use `bundle install` to install Jekyll and all required dependencies.
+First, install Bundler by calling `gem install bundler`.
+Then use `bundle install` to install Jekyll and all required dependencies.

 ### Start the development server

 Use `bundle exec jekyll serve --watch` to start the development server.

+### Build the site

+To build the site for deployment, call `bundle exec jekyll build`, then transfer the contents of the `_site` folder to the webserver.

 ## Development on Mac OS X